-WARNING: do NOT let a company donate web hosting to your organization
+WARNING: do NOT go with a for-profit that wants to donate web hosting

-for-profit company refuses, even says that they own the web address, not
+refuses, even says that they own the web address, not the nonprofit.

-the nonprofit.
-Avoid all of this altogether: just say no to donated web
+Avoid all of this altogether: just say no to donated web space from

-space.
-Web hosting costs less than $5 a month.
-Here's
+hosting costs less than $5 a month.
+Here's much more

-much more detail about Choosing A Web Site Host
+detail about Choosing A Web Site Host &

 Now, you can do the next, more full, version of your web site.
 You want to